CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 Upon entering the above command the user is asked to choose between  `DB search` and `API search` (For more details on the searchtypes see manual of CoLRev).
 The user can select the search type by navigating through the list with `uparrow` and `downarrow` and confirm the choice with `enter`.

 ### DB search

 For this search download search results and store in `data/search/` directory.

 ### API search

 #### API search: API key for Springer Link

-After selecting API search the user is asked to enter an API key for Springer Link.
+After selecting API search the user is asked to enter an API key for Springer Link (available upon [registration](https://dev.springernature.com/)).
 If an API key is already stored, the user can change the key with the first prompted question by navigating through the list with `downarrow` and selecting `yes`.
 Pressing `enter` will confirm this selection.
 The use of an API key is mandatory.
 An API key can be requested via the Springer Link API (link below).

 The user can choose between `yes` for searching with a complex query or `no` for search parameters by navigating through the list with `downarrow` and confirming the choice by pressing `enter`.